numq/reduce-and-conquer/README.md

 ### Event

-> Note: It's not a side effect because reduce is a pure function that returns the same result for the same
+> [!NOTE]
-> arguments.
+> It's not a side effect because reduce is a pure function that returns the same result for the same arguments.

 A class or object that describes the event caused by the execution of a command and the reduction of the presentation state, which may contain non-persistent data.